felixnie/EchoProber-server/README.md

 **Please upgrade to MATLAB R2021b or later to use tcpserver.**

 ## Functions

 1. Manage connections from multiple clients.
 2. Continuous data receiving and plotting.
-3. Manage multiple figures: figures will refresh in background instead of popping up.
+3. Manage multiple figures: figures will refresh in background instead of popping-up.
 4. Resolve message from clients: short message as commands, long message as recorded data.
 5. Remote control on clients: short message as commands, long message as chirp data.

-## To-do

-1. (Pending) Parallel processing for analysis tasks.
-2. (Pending) Deal with the lagging when the collected data array is large.

 ## Notes